hapax/hapax.github.io/assets/form.md

 Aristotle's ideas applied to mathematics.

-Instead, I will pick on two smaller problems---uniqueness and approximation of description---taking Newton's laws as a concrete example.
+Instead, I will pick on two smaller problems---uniqueness and approximation---taking Newton's laws as a concrete example.
 Newton formulated his laws of motion in terms of forces and acceleration.
 Does the empirical robustness of these laws suggest that this is the only way to formulate them?